juanroldan1989/terraform-url-shortener/README.md

 # URL Shortener Frontend

-Frontend App can be built with any frontend framework such as: Angular, React, NextJS; or even with jQuery as a static HTML page.
+Frontend App can be built with:

+1. Any frontend framework such as: Angular, React, NextJS.

+2. With jQuery as a static HTML page.